420blaze420/tape0003/README.md

 # Home Network

 ## Physical Topology
 Optical signals travel from Valley Fibers Winkler network through underground fiber cables into my front yard, where the fiber cable connects to an Optical Network Termination (ONT) device.
-From here the optical signal travels over a fiber optic patch cable with an LC connector, into an OptiCore transceiver residing in the MikroTik routers 'SFP+' slot, where the optical signal is converted into an ethernet signal.
-From there the MikroTik router provides LAN connectivity via Wi-Fi or Ethernet.
-Devices may then connect to the network via Ethernet and/or Wi-Fi.
+Through the siding and inside, the optical signal travels over a fiber optic patch cable with an LC connector, connected an OptiCore transceiver residing in my MikroTik routers 'SFP+' slot, where the optical signal is converted into an ethernet signal.
+From there the MikroTik router provides local devices with connectivity via Wi-Fi or Ethernet.
 <img width="1080" height="658" alt="PhysicalTop" src="https://github.com/user-attachments/assets/80ca197f-4098-4ea8-a998-7bb2d3b72c56" />

 ## Logical Topology
-Valley fiber Winkler delivers internet service, sending optical signals over fiber cables to an ONT device.
-From here, the signal is sent to the MikroTik router through an SFP+ OptiCore transceiver where the optical signal is converted to an ethernet signal.
-The MikroTik router provides LAN connectivity via Ethernet and Wi-Fi for local devices.
+Valley fiber Winkler sends optical signals over fiber cables to an ONT device in my network.
+From there, the signal is sent over fiber patch cable to my MikroTik router through an SFP+ OptiCore transceiver where the optical signal is converted to an ethernet signal.
+The MikroTik router provides LAN connectivity for all local devices via Wi-Fi.
 <img width="1080" height="658" alt="LogicalTop" src="https://github.com/user-attachments/assets/6e125146-fefe-4e00-95c9-0e9e88dd53b9" />